 It is almost impossible to remove yourself from an account once you’ve signed the papers.
-The only way to get out of the commitment is to close a credit card account or refinance (or pay off) a loan.
+The only way to get out of the commitment is to close a credit card account.

 If you’re co-signing for your spouse or significant other, don’t expect to get out of it if you divorce or separate.
-Your bank or lender will still consider you responsible for the loan even if your relationship is officially over.
+Your bank or lender will still consider you responsible for the credit card even if your relationship is officially over.

 It Can Affect Your Personal Relationship

-Co-signing a loan or credit card can damage or destroy a personal relationship.
+Co-signing a credit card can damage or destroy a personal relationship.
 If the financial relationship turns bad, the stress on the personal relationship is likely to be considerable.

 Before you consider co-signing you’ll need to consider all of these factors and communicate openly with the other party.
 If everyone’s on the same page there’s a better chance of avoiding both financial and personal problems.

-Once you’ve decided to co-sign a credit card or loan, you should take all possible precautions to ensure that things go as smoothly as possible.
+Once you’ve decided to co-sign a credit card, you should take all possible precautions to ensure that things go as smoothly as possible.
 Here’s what you need to do before you commit.

 - Make sure you have access to monthly statements.

-- Ask the lender if they offer a co-signer release.
-Many private student loan issuers will offer a release if you meet certain criteria.
+- Ask the issuer if they offer a co-signer release.

-- Ask the borrower to agree to refinance the loan solely under their own name once they can.
-If he/she agrees to this, ensure the lender offers this as an option.
+- Ask the cardholder to agree to refinance the credit card solely under their own name once they can.
+If he/she agrees to this, ensure the issuer offers this as an option.

-- Be fully involved in all meetings with your lender and carefully read all documents.
+- Be fully involved in all meetings with your issuer and carefully read all documents.
 Ask questions and keep copies of everything.

-Once the deal is signed, don’t just assume that things are going well.
-Check the account statements and make sure the borrower is making payments on time and not running up a balance on a co-signed credit card.
+Once the card is issued, don’t just assume that things are going well.
+Check the statements and make sure the payments are made on time and that the co-signed credit card is not running up a balance.

 Alternatives to Co-Signing

-If you decide to not go through with co-signing, make sure to use empathy when explaining your decision to the borrower.
+If you decide to not go through with co-signing, make sure to use empathy when explaining your decision to the person who asked you.
 Try to offer other ways to meet their needs.

 - If you have the means, it may be safer to offer a temporary loan, depending on their needs.

 - Make them an authorized user on your credit card.
 They will have access to a credit card until they can apply for their own without needing a co-signer.
-Some issuers will include authorized users in their reports to the credit bureaus, which will help the borrower build credit.
+Some issuers will include authorized users in their reports to the credit bureaus, which will help them build credit.

 - Offer to help them apply for a secured credit card.
 This card is designed especially for people that want to build credit or fix their credit.
 Offering to pay the deposit on a secured card carries much less risk than co-signing a conventional credit card.

-If the main goal is to help the borrower establish their own credit rating, look into some other ways to build credit.
+If the main goal is to help someone establish their own credit rating, look into some other ways to build credit.
 You may also be able to find other options by speaking with an accountant or financial adviser.

-Co-signing a loan or credit card is a generous choice that can help someone close to you.
-But before you make this decision, remember to ask questions, consider the risks, and take all possible precautions to assure that the relationship is satisfactory for both you and the borrower.
+Co-signing a credit card is a generous choice that can help someone close to you.
+But before you make this decision, remember to ask questions, consider the risks, and take all possible precautions to assure that the relationship is satisfactory for both you and the person you’re helping.